By using AWS re:Post, you agree to the AWS re:Post Terms of Use

 To reclaim disk space that's occupied by a global temporary tablespace data file, restart the MySQL server or reboot your DB instance.
 For more information, see The temporary tablespace on the MySQL website.

-Sometimes MySQL will create internal temporary tables that can't be removed because a query is intervening.
-These temporary tables aren't part of the table named "tables" inside information_schema.
+MySQL might create internal temporary tables that can't be removed because of a query.
+These temporary tables aren't part of the table named tables inside information_schema.
 For more information, see Internal temporary table use in MySQL on the MySQL website.

 mysql> SELECT * FROM information_schema.innodb_sys_tables WHERE name LIKE '%#%';